 The Teacher was Right About Santa Mouse!

 “See Billy, your teacher was right!”
 Our oldest son stood staring at the presents tied to the tree with long yellow silk ribbons of fabric.

-“I do remember the Santa Mouse,” Tom responded.
-“That was the year all the kids were teasing me that I was stupid to still believe in Santa Claus.
-When Billy told me about the Santa Mouse book, we decided to wait until bedtime to say anything so it would be too late for you to get any yellow ribbons.
-We figured if we woke up on Christmas morning and found toys tied to the tree with yellow ribbons we’d know for sure if there was a Santa Claus.
+“I remember the Santa Mouse,” Tom responded.
+“That was the year all the kids were teasing me.
+I was stupid to still believe in Santa Claus.
+When Billy told me about the Santa Mouse book, we waited until bedtime to say anything, so it would be too late for you to get any yellow ribbons.
+We figured if we woke up on Christmas morning and found toys tied to the tree with yellow ribbons, we’d know for sure if there was a Santa Claus.

 Author: Peggy McAloon